Speakers for the 2017 Forum

 Charles M Myer IV, MD is a member of the Aerodigestive and Esophageal Center, Center for Pediatric Voice Disorders, and the Interdisciplinary Feeding Team at Cincinnati Children’s Hospital Medical Center.
 He is currently an Assistant Professor in the Department of Otolaryngology – Head and Neck Surgery at the University of Cincinnati College of Medicine and at Cincinnati Children’s Hospital Medical Center.
 He treats all aspects of pediatric otolaryngology and has special interest and expertise in pediatric voice, airway and swallowing disorders.

-Prof Seth Pranksy, MD
+Prof Seth Pransky, MD

 Professor of Surgery, Division of Otolaryngology, UCSD and

 Chief of Pediatric Otolaryngology, Rady Children's Hospital, San Diego, USA.